 If you want to work in corrections, perhaps as a case manager or parole officer, you’ll need strong communication skills to interview and evaluate offenders, create a rehabilitation plan and support them through it, and sometimes testifying in court, too, according to BLS.

-The need for probation officers and correctional treatment specialists is expected to grow 4% throughout this decade, and in 2019, those in this role earned a median income of $54,290, BLS reported.
+Probation officers and correctional treatment specialists earned a median income of $60,250, BLS reported.

 Criminal Intelligence Analyst